 Family dynamics can be complicated and tricky.
-If you feel like one or several immediate family members don't like you or treat you poorly, explore the possible reasons for this behavior.
-You may just come away with a solution that makes everyone feel valued.
+If you feel like one or several immediate family members don't like you, hate you, or treat you poorly, explore the possible reasons for this behavior.
+You may just come away with a solution or realization that allows you to better understand your particular circumstances.

 If your biggest question is why this is happening, do a little research and digging around your own life.
 Try to be considerate and passive when gathering information so you don't create new issues.

 Before you set off on the journey to discover why your family hates you, consider the possibility they don't.
 What evidence do you have to support the idea they dislike you?
 If someone is constantly putting you down or boldly saying they hate you, that's evidence enough.
-If you discover it's more your own feeling than the way others actually treat or speak to you, consider talking with a trained counselor who can help you deal with these false beliefs.
+If you discover it's more your own feeling than the way others actually treat or speak to you, consider talking with a trained counselor who can help you understand why.
 If you find there is evidence to support your feelings, move on to the next step of discovering the root cause.

 If at all possible, ask the people you think hate you to explain why they act a certain way or say specific hurtful things.
 Someone who has a problem with you, depending on their personality, may give you a solid answer or may choose to ignore you.
 Try asking other family members who you have good relationships if they know where the dynamic comes from.
 Ask open-ended questions in a calm, unemotional manner for the most honest results.